-Commencement exercises are held three times a year-at the end of the fall semester for students who graduate mid-year, at the end of spring semester for students graduating at the end of the spring semester, and at the end of the summer term for graduate students who complete their requirements during summer session.
+Commencement exercises are held three times a year - at the end of the fall semester for students who graduate mid-year, at the end of the spring semester for students graduating at the end of the spring semester, and at the end of the summer term for graduate students who complete their requirements during summer session.
 The president of the university, by the authority of the trustees and on recommendation of the faculty, awards the degrees.
-Details regarding the exercises are mailed to prospective participants approximately four to six weeks prior to commencement.
-In order to participate in graduation exercises, all academic requirements must be complete, and all financial obligations to the university must be met.
+Details regarding the exercises are mailed to prospective participants who have submitted an Intent to Graduate form approximately four to six weeks prior to commencement.
+In order to participate in graduation exercises, all academic requirements must be complete or in process, and all financial obligations to the university must be met.